clyfe/calva-extras/README.md

   * Deletes (but overwrites clipbord).
   * Cuts.
   * Copies (extra undo needed!).
-* `calva-extras.killSpaceBackward` command aka "the new backspace":
+* `calva-extras.killSpaceBackward` aka "the new backspace":
-  * kills mutiple spaces and stops directy in the end position
+  * Kills mutiple spaces and stops directy in the end position.
-  * no more delete "space by space" timewaste
+  * No more delete "space by space" timewaste.
+* `calva-extras.backspacePositional` aka "the new new backspace":
+  * Deletes forms and spaces separately.
+  * " (|)" + backspace now yields " " instead "" directly.
+  * 2nd backspace needed to delete the space too

 Recommended bindings: